 This compact system was in a very large room and on the first day of the show it sounded refined, imaged nicely and did nothing particularly offensive but nothing particularly ear grabbing either.

 However, on the second day the tables had moved, the speakers were about 18-24 inches closer to the back wall and things were very different indeed.
-Well done to the team for putting some further effort into getting the best out of these components - a very clear demonstration of how important it is to set system up and that its different for every room.
+Well done to the team for putting some further effort into getting the best out of these components - a very clear demonstration of how important system set up can be and that its different for every room.
 This was transformational - a totally different experience and one that welcomed the listener into the music.
 Just as refined as on day one, but now with weight, engagement and an ability to drive along the pace of the music.
 That weight's not overpowering, its more subtle and self-confident than that.
 I'd like to spend more time with these speakers as its a sign of Ophidian's growing ability to challenge the existing players.

 Conclusion

 Should you put the Belfast Audio Show on your list of "to do" shows?
 In a nutshell, yes, absolutely.
-Its compact but well put together and should be of interest and value to anyone on the island of Ireland - North and South - who wants to sample a good range of kit in one place very quickly.
+Its compact but well put together and should be of interest and value to anyone on the whole island of Ireland - who wants to sample a good range of kit in one place very quickly.
 And for mainland audio enthusiasts, it could easily be combined with a visit to the fabulous North coast of Ireland, or the more local attractions such as the fantastic Titanic museum.
 The atmosphere was relaxed, the people very friendly and 5 awards across only 9 rooms is a very impressive result.

 Recommended.
 Thanks Kanata Audio.